 - Rigatoni is a staple for heartier sauces and meats.
 You’ll frequently find this noodle in southern Italian dishes.

-- Capellini, or angel hair pasta, is rather dainty and should be paired with oil-based sauces, pesto, light cheese dishes and tossed with vegetables.
+- Capellini, or angel hair pasta, is rather dainty and should be paired with oil-based sauces, pesto, and light cheese dishes and tossed with vegetables.

 Rick Kaselj, MS

-If you want to know what foods will help you restore your natural vitality and get slim and stay slim while ending your muscle and joint pain, then check out the Best Foods That Rapidly Slim & Heal In 7 Days program here.
+If you want to know what foods will help you restore your natural vitality and get slim and stay slim while ending your muscle and joint pain, check out the Best Foods That Rapidly Slim & Heal In 7 Days program here.